mesut2ooo/CPP-University-Projects/README.md

 * `examples/` — sample data files for quick testing.
 * `README` — commands to run the project and expected outputs.
 * `TODO.md` — improvements and known limitations (shows your growth mindset).

----

-## License

-MIT — see `LICENSE`.
-Feel free to use for learning; please attribute if reused.